RhysEJF/radical-alignment/concepts/the-density-paradox.md

 Virality requires: emotional trigger, tribal signal, simplicity, speed.

 This is where crony beliefs find their perfect habitat.
 Remember the Two Truths and One Lie formula?
 It's optimized for dense networks.
 Two truths provide credibility and emotional resonance.
-The one lie—the strategic payload—gets carried along for the ride because the package is streamlined for maximum velocity.
+The one lie, the strategic payload, gets carried along for the ride because the package is streamlined for maximum velocity.

 Merit beliefs, by contrast, struggle in dense networks.
 They require context.
 They need time to explain.
 They depend on nuance that gets lost when compressed for viral spread.
-They're the intellectual equivalent of those specialized island species—exquisitely adapted to their local niche, but unable to compete in the global ecosystem.
+They're the intellectual equivalent of those specialized island species, exquisitely adapted to their local niche, but unable to compete in the global ecosystem.

 The network topology itself became a selection mechanism for crony beliefs.